Open-Markets-Initiative/Directory/Organizations/Nyse/Protocols/Options/StreamProtocol.md

-## Options Stream Protocol: Nyse Options Stream Protocol
+## Options Stream Protocol: Stream Protocol

 Pillar stream protocol for retransmission and recovery for Nyse Options.